cartheur/aiventure-eami/README.md

 ![David Heiserman](/images/Heiserman.png "Spiritual guide")

 This project is dedicated to the late David Heiserman (1940 - 2020) who wrote engineering books on many topics.
-However, the ones that stir the most interest in this context are those:
+However, the ones that have the most relevant interest to the aims of this project are:

 * How to build your own working robot                       (Buster, 1976)
 * How to build your own self-progamming robot               (Rodney, 1979)
-* Robot intelligence with experience (1981)
+* Robot intelligence with experiments                       (1981)
-* Projects in machine intelligence for your home computer (1982)
+* Projects in machine intelligence for your home computer   (TRS-80, 1982)
-* Build your own working robot, the second generation (1987)
+* Build your own working robot, the second generation       (Rodney, 1987)

 ## What is here